Books we can’t wait to read in 2017

 click to enlarge

-Dig if You Will the Picture: Funk, Sex, God and Genius in the Music of Prince by Ben Greenman (4/11, Holt)
+Dig If You Will the Picture: Funk, Sex, God and Genius in the Music of Prince by Ben Greenman (4/11, Holt)

 Good night, sweet Prince.